rakeshbasanidevops/rakeshbasanidevops/README.md

 <img src="https://www.svgrepo.com/show/303229/microsoft-sql-server-logo.svg" width="50"/>

 ## 📂 **Featured Projects**
+### 🔹 **AWS Cloud Fun Facts Generator project**
+The Cloud Fun Facts Generator with a click of a button, it delivers random cloud facts, and behind the scenes, you’ll connect multiple AWS services to make it dynamic, scalable, and interactive.
+Deploying with a Lambda + API Gateway backend, optionally add DynamoDB to store facts, and can even integrate Amazon Bedrock to generate witty, AI-powered responses.

 ### 🔹 **Azure Landing Zone (Terraform)**
 A production‑ready Azure landing zone aligned with Microsoft CAF.
 Includes VNets, NSGs, Key Vault, Log Analytics, RBAC, and Policies.